-The Committee approved updates to certain risk policies, including the Anti-Fraud Policy, and recommended them to the Board in accordance with the Risk Management Policy and Framework.
-The Committee reviewed HBFI's Risk Management Policy and Framework and Risk Appetite Statement and received regular reports on HBFI's risks and the controls in place to mitigate risks.
-The Committee also monitored progress against the 2023 Risk Management Plan.
+The Committee reviewed and recommended to Board for approval the HBFI Risk Management Policy and Framework and Risk Appetite Statement.
+It reviewed and recommended, or approved, a number of specific risk policies as provided for under the Risk Management Policy and Framework.
+The Committee received regular reports on HBFI's risk and control environment.
+It also approved the 2024 Risk Management Plan and monitored progress against the plan throughout the year.
 The Committee meets privately with the Head of Risk without management present at least annually.